ramjam97/button-state-js/src/README.md

 ------------------------------------------------------------------------

-Watchers
+Watchers (with cleanup)

--   watch(callback, executeOnInit = false) → runs callback on every state set.
+- watch(callback, executeOnInit = false)
+  → runs on every state update.
+  → callback receives state and may return a cleanup function.
+  → returns an unsubscribe function.

--   watchEffects(callback, executeOnInit = false) → runs callback only on state
+- watchEffects(callback, executeOnInit = false)
-    changes.
+  → runs only when state changes.
+  → same cleanup and unsubscribe behavior as watch.

+Example:

+    const stop = btnState.watch((state) => {
+      console.log('Watching...', state);
+      return () => console.log('Cleanup before re-run');
+    });

+    stop(); // stops watching

 ------------------------------------------------------------------------

 ⚠️ Notes

--   If selector is invalid, a warning will be shown in the console.
+- Invalid selector shows a console warning.
--   partial passed to setState must be an object.
+- partial in setState must be an object.
+- Cleanup functions run before each callback re-run and on unsubscribe.

 ------------------------------------------------------------------------